parker-riggs/CS4100-Project1/README.md

 - ignores whitespace
 - ignores line and block comments
 - maps preprocessor include lines to a token
-- maps control-flow keywords to tokens
+- maps control flow keywords to tokens
 - maps basic types to tokens
 - maps string and character literals to generic literal tokens
 - maps identifiers to one generic identifier token